So you’re thinking of cycling the Stelvio Pass in Italy?

 Bormio sits in a basin surrounded by big peaks.
 Probably the easiest of the mountain roads are the Cancano climb and the road up to Bormio 2000.

-Alternatively, there are two bike path options which might be of interest:
+As an alternative to worrying about Stelvio Pass road conditions, there are two bike path options which might be of interest:

 Bormio town bike paths